This post was originally published on October 28, 2016, and updated most recently on January 30, 2021.

-In a recent post, we provided an in-depth introduction to agile methodology and one of it’s most popular frameworks, i.e. Scrum.
-There are tons of agile frameworks available to choose from—like Crystal Clear methods and Extreme Programming (XP)—and each having something unique to offer.
+In a recent post, we provided an in-depth introduction to agile methodology, and one of its most popular frameworks, i.e., Scrum.
+There are tons of agile frameworks available to choose from, like Crystal Clear methods and Extreme Programming (XP).
+Each has something unique to offer.
 One framework often compared to Scrum, and sometimes even combined with it, is Kanban.

-Seems straightforward today, but at the time, car orders were placed in bulk upon release based on lofty sales projections.
-When real-world demand didn’t meet those projections, factories had to house excess inventory until it was eventually sold or disassembled back into parts to be used for future products.
-This method is obviously pretty inefficient, which is why they were in need of a way to match inventory levels with consumption.
+It seems straightforward today, but at the time, they placed car orders in bulk upon release based on lofty sales projections.
+When real-world demand didn’t meet those projections, factories housed the excess inventory until it was eventually sold, or they disassembled it back into parts for future products.
+This method is obviously pretty inefficient, which is why they needed a way to match inventory levels with consumption.

 To communicate capacity levels in real-time on the factory floor, workers devised a card, or “kanban,” system.
-Whenever a bin of materials was empty, a kanban was passed to the warehouse ordering more.
+Whenever a bin of materials was empty, they passed a kanban to the warehouse ordering more.
 The warehouse would send a new bin to the factory floor, and in turn, send their own kanban to notify the supplier.